-Some of the music’s biggest names have lent their voices to some tracks that have become holiday favorites and Christmas cult classics.
-Taylor Swift, Demi Lovato, Katy Perry, John Legend, Mariah Carey, Toni Braxton, Destiny’s Child, and The Jonas Brothers are just a few of your faves who have celebrated “the most wonderful time of the year” through song.
-So, if you have already picked up the eight essential Christmas albums that everyone should own, and you’re looking for some additions to your playlist – or are checking our list (twice!) to make sure we didn’t leave off any of your favorites – check out these 20 selections.
-We even put together a playlist for your perusal.
+Some of the music’s biggest names have lent their voices to some tracks that have become holiday favorites and Christmas classics.
+Taylor Swift, Demi Lovato, Katy Perry, John Legend, Toni Braxton, Destiny’s Child, and The Jonas Brothers are just a few of your faves who have celebrated “the most wonderful time of the year” through song.
+If you’re looking to remember some of your favorite artists’ spins on holiday classics or new additions to your own holiday playlist, check out our list (maybe even do it twice), and get into the Christmas spirit!
 Happy Holidays!

 Mariah Carey, “All I Want For Christmas Is You”

 A “must-have” for any holiday pop playlist, Mariah Carey’s modern classic remains a beloved staple each Christmas season.
 It also continues to top the charts whenever December rolls around (In fact, as of Dec.
 8, it’s No. 2 on the Billboard Hot 100.)
 In 2020, Mariah teamed up with Ariana Grande and Jennifer Hudson for an updated version of her 2010 hit, “Oh Santa!” so there’s plenty of Mariah for your playlists this Christmas.

 Taylor Swift, “Christmas Tree Farm”